Grand County Vehicle Impound Guide

 Required Documents

-- Vehicle registration: Proof of ownership is essential.
+- Vehicle Registration or Title: Proof of ownership is essential.

 If You Don't Have a Valid License

-- They need: Their valid driver’s license, written authorization from you allowing them to pick up the vehicle, and the vehicle title/registration proving ownership.
+- They Need: Their valid driver's license, a signed authorization letter from you explicitly granting them permission to retrieve your vehicle, and the vehicle's title or registration in your name.

 Costs & Fees in Grand County

-Understanding the costs involved is crucial, as these fees accumulate quickly.
+Understanding the costs involved is vital to avoid surprises.

 Timeline